aws-amplify/docs/cli-toolchain/quickstart.md

 When you initialize a project, you create an Amplify backend environment.
 Every Amplify backend environment is a container for the categories added to your project.
 To deploy updates to an environment, run `amplify push`.
 In teams where multiple members are working on the same backend, it is good practice to run `amplify pull` to fetch changes from upstream before beginning work on new backend features.
 View the list of backend environments in your cloud project by visiting the [Amplify Console](console.aws.amazon.com/amplify).

-For multiple environments, Amplify fits into the standard Git workflow where you switch between different branches using the `env` command.
-Similarly to how you will run `git checkout BRANCHNAME` you will run `amplify env checkout ENVIRONMENT_NAME`.
-The below diagram shows a workflow of how to initialize new environments when creating new git branches.
+For multiple environments, Amplify matches the standard Git workflow where you switch between different branches using the `env checkout` command - similar to running `git checkout BRANCHNAME`, run `amplify env checkout ENVIRONMENT_NAME` to switch between environments.
+The diagram below shows a workflow of how to initialize new environments when creating new git branches.

 ![Image]({{media_base}}/AmplifyEnvSwitching.jpg)